 - number pairs, triples or quadruples (e.g. width and height, XYZ position, RGBA color)

-- on-off flags
+- on-off flags (toggles)

 - text strings

 - paths to other nodes in TouchDesigner networks

-- buttons that initialize actions (uncommon)
+- "pulse" buttons that initiate actions like running scripts